pwrdc/ROV4_GUI/client/README.md

 # Frontend

-GUI for operating the autonomous ROV4 underwater vehicle.
+The frontend of a versatile GUI for operating the autonomous ROV4 underwater vehicle.

 ## Preparing to run the app